ekerrison/intro-unix-shell/_episodes/07-find.md

 questions:
 - "How can I find files?"
 - "How can I find things in files?"
+- "Once I've found things, how can I replace/edit them?"
 objectives:
 - "Use `grep` to select lines from text files that match simple patterns."
 - "Use `find` to find files and directories whose names match simple patterns."
+- "Use `sed` to replace data in files when a pattern match occurs."
 - "Use the output of one command as the command-line argument(s) to another command."
 - "Explain what is meant by 'text' and 'binary' files, and why many common tools don't handle the latter well."
 keypoints:
 - "`find` finds files with specific properties that match patterns."
+- "`sed` gives the ability to perform text transformations such as replace specific patterns or lines."
 - "`grep` selects lines in files that match patterns."
 - "`--help` is an option supported by many bash commands, and programs that can be run from within Bash, to display more information on how to use these commands or programs."
 - "`man [command]` displays the manual page for a given command."